Noppon Saengkham: 2022–23 season

 At the British Open, Saengkham recorded victories over Fraser Patrick, Zhao Xintong, Jordan Brown and Jamie Jones to set up his first ranking semi-final since the 2018 World Open.
 In the semi-final against Mark Allen, he was comfortably outplayed in a 6-1 defeat.
 The rest of 2022 was largely uneventful but he did qualify for the 2023 World Grand Prix.
 He defeated Mark Selby 4-1 in the opening round before defeating Ronnie O'Sullivan 4-2 in the last 16, a result which he said left him feeling "over the moon".
 He then defeated Mark Williams 5-3 in the quarter-final to set up another semi-final with Mark Allen.
 However he lost out again 6-1 in a relatively one-sided match.
 After coming through a final frame decider against Zhang Anda in the final round of qualifying for the World Championship, he was drawn against Jack Lisowski in the last 32 where he lost 10-7.
 For the second time, he finished the season inside the top 32 of the rankings, at 27.

+2026–27 season

+At the 2026 China Open, Saengkham defeated Trump, O'Sullivan and Murphy to advance to the second ranking final of his career, where he was overcome 6–10 by Selby.

 Personal life

-Saengkham's daughter was born in April 2022 in Thailand He couldn't attend the birth, as he was competing in his first round match against Belgian Luca Brecel at the 2022 World Snooker Championship.
+Saengkham's daughter, named Believe, was born in April 2022 in Thailand.
+He couldn't attend the birth, as he was competing in his first round match against Luca Brecel at the 2022 World Snooker Championship.